 Branching definition of Branching in the Free Online Encyclopedia.
 McGraw-Hill Dictionary of Scientific & Technical Terms, 6E, Copyright © 2003 by The McGraw-Hill Companies, Inc.

 Warning!
 The following article is from The Great Soviet Encyclopedia (1979).
 It might be outdated or ideologically biased. in plants.
 There are two distinct primary forms of branching, dichotomy and monopodial branching.
 False dichotomy arises from monopodial branching: the growth of the main axis stops and two nearly identical second-order branches, opposite each other, develop below its top and grow beyond the main axis.
 Figure 1.
-In addition to the stems, the roots, inflorescences, veins (conducting bundles) in leaves and stems, thalli in lower plants, and so forth can also branch.
 Basic Chaos and Fractals Intro.
 Simple Iterative Fractals The geometry of Fractals lies somewhere between dimensions.

 Kunstformen der Natur.
 BioCurious (Sunnyvale, CA. We believe that innovations in biology should be accessible, affordable, and open to everyone.